W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Impact
 This update transforms the project documentation from a technical tool description to a vision-driven initiative that invites community participation.
 The issue templates lower the barrier for contributions, especially from Windows testers, while the vision statement inspires developers to think beyond current capabilities.

-## 6 Jan 2025 - Biometric Sensors Roadmap & Privacy Pledge
+## 1 Jun 2025 - Biometric Sensors Roadmap & Privacy Pledge

 ### User Request
 "add to the todo future implementation, sensors like heart rate, video (super privacy friendly all local)"